Anxiety Help: Products Vs. Lifestyle

 What You Could Try Instead: At-Home Yoga, Mindfulness, and Meditation

 At $15.85 a bottle, you’re not exactly breaking the bank with this product.
-Each bottle roughly lasts you the month (30 servings, 2 capsules per serving).
+Each bottle roughly lasts the month (30 servings, 2 capsules per serving).
 If you were to find this product works for you, that’s committing $190.20 every year to this one coping solution.
-Which again, in the scheme of mental health expenses, we can understand and justify why this is a tactic many are choosing.
+In the scheme of mental health expenses, we can understand and justify why this is a tactic many are choosing.

 But choosing real-life Zen practices have the ability to induce the same benefits without having to take a daily pill.
 If you have access to the internet (which if you’re reading this blog, you do) you have access to hundreds of free resources instantaneously.
 Instead of scrolling your Instagram feed for hours into the night, try a guided bedtime yoga practice (Yoga with Adriene is my favorite) or a guided meditation.
 Get in tune with your breath and your body.
 Practice deep muscle tension and relaxation.
 Find yourself in the present and shift into stillness.
 Taking time to unplug and serve yourself is a true form of self-care that no pill can replicate!